lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 # Write Firmware Image to Flash ROM

 In the previous section we have seen how the MCU Manager Library calls `img_mgmt_impl_write_image_data` to write a chunk of firmware to PineTime's Flash ROM.
-PineTime Firmware Developers would be required to implement this function in C, so let's look at the function's internals now...
+PineTime Firmware Developers would be required to implement this function in C, so let's look inside the function...

 ```c
 int img_mgmt_impl_write_image_data(